-To give an indication of plans for holding financial instruments, we calculate DIs for each financial instrument by subtracting the percentage of respondents planning to cease holding the instrument or decrease their holding from the percentage planning to hold the instrument for the first time or increase their holding.
-Japanese equities remained the most appealing financial instrument this month, and its DI also rose 0.3pt m-m.
-There was little overall volatility, with all options moving in a band of less than ±3pt.
+To give an indication of plans for holding financial instruments, we calculate DIs for each type of financial instrument by subtracting the percentage of respondents planning to cease holding the instrument or decrease their holding from the percentage planning to hold the instrument for the first time or increase their holding.
+Japanese equities remained the most appealing financial instrument this month, with their DI rising 0.3pt m-m, while the DI for foreign investment trusts rose 0.6pt m-m to 6.3.
+In contrast, Japanese investment trusts saw the largest decline, of 2.7pt m-m to 13.3.
+The DIs for cash & deposits and foreign equities also saw declines, of 1.5pt and 1.3pt m-m.